jump-pig/RedisSimpleClient/README.md

 操作代码如下：

-    if cli.Get('ok') then  //ok exist
+    if cli.Get('ok') then  //cmd is call success begin
-    begin
-      if cli.ResValue.ValueTypeIsBulk then  //ok have data
-        add('get(ok)= ' + cli.ResValue.GetBulkAsString)
+      if cli.ResValue.ValueTypeIsBulk then  //value of key : ok have data add('get(ok)= ' + cli.ResValue.GetBulkAsString)
       else
-      if cli.ResValue.ValueTypeIsNullBulk then  //value of ok is null add('get(ok)=  null');
+      if cli.ResValue.ValueTypeIsNullBulk then  //value of key : ok is null add('get(ok)=  null');
     end;